On Meta-Prompting: Meta-Prompting

-Meta-prompt morphisms are system prompt-agnostic by construction: all morphisms within the task-category are relevant to the task.
+For a given task, meta-prompt morphisms are \textit{system prompt-agnostic}.
+This is easy to see by noting that by construction all morphisms within the task-category are relevant to the task.
 Hence the meta-prompt morphism will always return an appropriate map between $X \rightarrow Z$ given $Y$.
-They also are task agnostic, since \Prompt{} is right-closed, and hence one can build a meta-prompt morphism for multiple task-categories, even when there does not exist a functor between them.
-Formally:
+In other words, meta-prompt morphisms encode what the LLM should ``do'' given different descriptions of the same task.

+More interestingly, however, meta-prompt morphisms are also \textit{task agnostic}.
+Intuitively, this means that a meta-prompt morphism will return the relevant outputs for an arbitrary task, provided that the task description is provided as an input.

+Mathematically, to prove this we require showing the converse, in a sense, to \lemref{lem1}: there will always exist a set of meta-prompt morphisms that can take an arbitrary task description as an input, and return relevant outputs, even if there does not exist a functor between these tasks.
+We prove this in \thmref{thm1} below.
+Intuitively, it is a consequence from the fact that \Prompt{} is right-closed, and by definition it has an internal hom and an isomorphism $\Hom_{\Prompt}( X \otimes Y, Z) \simeq \Hom_{\Prompt}(Y, Z^X)$.